c-blake/cligen/README.md

 error.
 Non-option arguments must be parsable as `int` with whitespace stripped, e.g. `./fun --myRequired=2.0 1 2 " -3"`.

+The first non-defaulted `seq[T]` parameter maps to a trailing series of positional command arguments.
+Such tail series are a fairly established CLI tool convention.
+Choice of the parameter can be altered via `dispatch positional="myParam"`.

 ### Custom Parameter Types or Parsing

 While `cligen` supports basic Nim types out of the box (strings, numbers, enums,